 Copper (mg kg-1)

-Table No 7 Effect of potassium on soil macronutrient availability

-The data in respect of leaf Cu content (mg kg-1) is presented in Table 6 at Pardi and Sawandri respectively.
+The data in respect of leaf Cu content (mg kg-1) is presented in Table 5 at Pardi and Sawandri respectively.
 The highest leaf Cu content 14.00 and 14.17 mg kg-1 at Pardi and Sawandri village respectively recorded in treatment (T9) 300 g K at BT (Dec) + 300 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers.
 The lowest leaf Cu content was recorded in recommended dose of fertilizer.
 Srivastava et al. (2021) gives the optimum range of copper concentration 9.8-17.6 mg kg-1 in Nagpur mandarin leaves

+Table 5.
+Effect of potassium on leaf micronutrients content in Nagpur mandarin